Kukaloka1/Kukaloka1/README.md

 **Launch July 2026!**

-**>WAGR turns social friction into liquid markets inside Telegram..
+**WAGR turns social friction into liquid markets inside Telegram.
 Create a market in seconds.
-Back your take with real TON, watch pools move in real time, and settle outcomes transparently**
+Back your take with real TON, watch pools move in real time, and settle outcomes transparently.**

-> **"Social friction is the world’s most mispriced asset..
+> **"Social friction is the world’s most mispriced asset.
 WAGR is the protocol that lets you trade it."**

 ---